Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 ### Java JDK

 Jenkins-CI is a Java application and as such it requires that [Java](https://www.java.com/en/download/help/index_installing.xml) is installed on the workstation that will be configured as the Jenkins server.
-It is recommended that a recent version of the Java JDK is installed ( our Jenkins-LifeSci implementation has been successfully tested with Java version 1.8.x)
+It is recommended that a recent version of the Java JDK is installed ( This Jenkins-LSCI implementation has been successfully tested with Java version 1.8.x)

 ### Groovy SDK